centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

 6. Create a certificate for the server

-Use the x509 certificate (`ca_demo.crt`) to sign your certificate for the server.
+Use the x509 certificate (**ca_demo.crt**) to sign your certificate for the server.
 ```text
 openssl x509 -req -in centreon7.csr -out centreon7.crt -CA ca_demo.crt -CAkey ca_demo.key -CAcreateserial -CAserial ca_demo.srl  -extfile /etc/pki/tls/openssl.cnf -extensions v3_ca
 ```

-The CAcreateserial option is only needed the first time.
+The **CAcreateserial** option is only needed the first time.
 The password created previously must be entered.
-You get your server certificate named `centreon7.crt`.
+You get your server certificate named **centreon7.crt**.

-You can view the contents of the :
+You can view the contents of the file:
 ```text
 less centreon7.crt
 ```

-7. Copy files to Apache configuration
+7. Copy files to the Apache configuration

 Copy the private key of the server and the server certificate you previously signed.
 ```text
 cp centreon7.key /etc/pki/tls/private/centreon7.key
 cp centreon7.crt /etc/pki/tls/certs/
 ```
-8. Update Apache configuration file
+8. Update the Apache configuration file

-Finally, update `SSLCertificateFile` and `SSLCertificateKeyFile` parameters appropriately in your Apache configuration file located in `/opt/rh/httpd24/root/etc/httpd/conf.d/10-centreon.conf` for CentOS7 (or in `/etc/httpd/conf.d/10-centreon.conf` for Alma/RHEL/Oracle Linux 8).
+Finally, update **SSLCertificateFile** and **SSLCertificateKeyFile** parameters appropriately in your Apache configuration file located in **/opt/rh/httpd24/root/etc/httpd/conf.d/10-centreon.conf** for CentOS7 (or in **/etc/httpd/conf.d/10-centreon.conf** for Alma/RHEL/Oracle Linux 8).
 Here is an example of how the file should look like:

 ```apacheconf